 Your timetable will show the class, the time of class and the location of the class.
 It may also show the name of the lecturer teaching the class and other information such as the topic.

-After you have enrolled, you should view your timetable using our Timetable and Roomfinder App.
+After you have enrolled, you should view your timetable using our UofG Life App.

-- Click on an event and the room in your timetable to get directions to your class
+- For On Campus classes, click on the room details in your timetable to get directions to your class

-- Go to Settings to receive SMS alerts about timetable changes
+- Go to Settings to receive notifications and SMS alerts about timetable changes

 Once you have completed your enrolments there may be reasons why you need to make a change.

 - During the add/drop period you can do this through self-service using one of the options described below, providing there are still places available in the alternative course or class